English Language and Literature

 * ENGL 488a or b, Special Projects for Juniors or Seniors Jessica Brantley

 Special projects set up by the student in an area of particular interest with the help of a faculty adviser and the director of undergraduate studies, intended to enable the student to cover material not otherwise offered by the department.
 The course may be used for research or for directed reading, but in either case a term paper or its equivalent is normally required.
 The student meets regularly with the faculty adviser.
 To apply for admission, a student must submit an application and prospectus signed by the faculty adviser to the office of the director of undergraduate studies.
-Students must apply by December 8, 2017, for spring-term projects and by April 20, 2018, for fall-term projects.
-Application details and forms are available at english.yale.edu/undergraduate/applications-and-deadlines.
+Students must apply in the previous term; deadlines and instructions are posted at english.yale.edu/undergraduate/applications-and-deadlines.

 * ENGL 489a or b, The Writing Concentration Senior Project Jessica Brantley

-* ENGL 490a or b, The Senior Essay I Jessica Brantley
+* ENGL 490a or b, The Senior Essay I Jill Richards

-* ENGL 491a or b, The Senior Essay II Jessica Brantley
+* ENGL 491a or b, The Senior Essay II Jill Richards

 Second term of the optional yearlong senior essay.
 Students may begin the yearlong essay in the spring term of the junior year, allowing for significant summer research, with permission of the instructor.
+Students must apply in the previous term; deadlines and instructions are posted at english.yale.edu/undergraduate/applications-and-deadlines.
 After ENGL 490.

 Other Courses Related to English Language and Literature